jonsan21/GettingAndCleaningData-CourseProject/README.md

 mergedLabels <- rbind(trainLabels, testLabels)
 ```
 Continued by extracting only the measurements on the mean and standard deviation for each measurement.
 (TASK 2)

 In this process we appropriately labels the data set with descriptive variable names.
 (TASK 4)
 ```r
 names(merged) <- features$V2 #this is for task 4
 mergedSubset <- merged[grepl("mean\\(|std\\(",names(merged))]
 ```
 We then name the activities in the data set using descriptive activity names.
 (TASK 3)

 We use the join function from the plyr package so that the order of the data is not changed.

-We then write this tidy data to tidydata.txt
+We write this tidy data to tidydata.txt
 ```r
 joinedLabels <- join(mergedLabels,activityLabels)
 mergedSubset <- cbind(joinedLabels$V2,mergedSubset)